Note to reader: Things here are seriously geeky :) !

 Welcome back my friends to the show that never ends !
 Step inside !
 Step inside ! .............
 Yes, well.
 Since my last blog, that broke a fast of several months, I've been castigated for leaving it so long between blogs.
 Ok !
 Ok !
 I didn't actually realise that anyone out there read this stuff ([grin]) !

-So, I've decided to make a to-do list (I can hear the cynical sniggering already ) of topics to cover soon:
+So, I've decided to make a to-do list (I can hear the cynical sniggering already) of topics to cover soon:

-• I'll try not to wait 3 months between episodes!
+Internet Music Agile and Extreme Programming A Second Riiview (see here on April 14, 2007) TBA I'll try not to wait 3 months between episodes!
 I would guess that some people will have no interest in programming, so I'll add light entertainment too !

 Today I'm sitting in the bat-cave programming, so taking a moment off to write this.
 The AG just sent me this site - you should introduce you 7+-year-old to some of these tricks

-• Is it Prime?
+Is it Prime?
 For starters, not if it ends in an even number, 5, or 0 (that means divisible by 2 or 5).
 To check further, add all the digits, and keep adding until you have just 1 left.
 If that is 3, 6, or 9 then it's divisible by 3 and definitely not prime.
+The site gives an easier way of subtracting from 1000 (or similar).
+I find easier to take 1 from 1000 leaving 999.
+Then I don't have to carry at all.
+Afterwards I can just add the one back to the result !

 Found Food